ralphjsmit/filament/packages/schemas/docs/02-forms/09-file-upload.md

 This will limit the number of parallel uploads to `1`.
 If unset, we'll use the [default FilePond value](https://pqina.nl/filepond/docs/api/instance/properties/#core-properties) which is `2`.

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `maxParallelUploads()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Controlling file names

 By default, a random file name will be generated for newly-uploaded files.
 This is to ensure that there are never any conflicts with existing files.